usnistgov/oscal-xproc3/tutorial/outline.md

 This tutorial is designed to offer a self-guided tour for those unable to get live help.
 By following instructions carefully (and assuming requisite background), you should be able to make things work, understand the moving parts, and determine what to research next.

 However, the resources offered are also intended to be available for discussion, whether in formal or informal training sessions among professionals, academics or amateur/freelancers.
-In development, we will be keeping the solo autodidact in mind -- but we also take note when we see opportunities for discussion and consideration of differing perspectives.
+In development, we will be keeping the solo autodidact in mind.
+But we also take note when we see opportunities for discussion and consideration of differing perspectives.

-Not only is there no rule against 'borrowing' from or adapting this tutorial or part of it -- that is part of the idea.
+Not only is there no rule against 'borrowing' from or adapting this tutorial or part of it: that is part of the idea.
 (Credit your sources as always.)

 As noted in the readme, there are several ways to work the sequence.